 Driving While Sleepy

-In addition, AAA discovered that 41 percent of drivers admitted to having fallen asleep behind the wheel and that 10 percent of drivers admitted to falling asleep behind the wheel within the last year.
+In addition, AAA discovered that 41 percent of drivers admitted to having fallen asleep behind the wheel, and 10 percent admitted to falling behind the wheel within the last year.
 Being tired, according to AAA, means you are just as dangerous as if you were intoxicated or under the influence of drugs.
-The driver’s judgment is impaired along with slower reaction times.
+The driver’s judgment is impaired, along with slower reaction times.

 Results from the foundation’s study coincide with the start of Drowsy Driving Prevention Week by the National Sleep Foundation, which has been pushing for better drowsy-driving awareness and education since 1991.